 Japanese Chain Restaurants

 In 2010, the Group founded a new Japanese rice bowl concept called DONDONYA, serving Japanese donburi that uses top quality Akitakomachi rice along with other premium ingredients, and later extended the concept and opened DONDONYA Shokudo.
+The Group further established UO-SHOW to offer quality fast Japanese sushi take-away dinning concept.

-Maxim’s Group also offers a range of festive products, spanning from Chinese New Year Puddings, Rice Dumplings to Chinese Preserved Meat.
+Hong Kong Maxim's Group also offers a range of festive products, spanning from Chinese New Year Puddings, Rice Dumplings to Chinese Preserved Meat.
 The signature mooncakes evolve from two flavours, white lotus seed paste and yellow lotus seed paste, to currently a series of products including low-sugar, snowy and cartoon mooncakes.